geo-tp/Bitcoin-Card-Wallet/README.md

 ## Signing transactions in Electrum

-How to export, sign, and import the transaction in Electrum
+How to export the unsigned transation and import the signed transaction in Electrum

 [Electrum Wallet Official Website](https://electrum.org/)